ZN3ls0n/CCNA_Labs/part2-access-control-segmentation/README.md

 switchport port-security mac-address sticky</code></pre>
 </ul>

-To veriify MAC address on the interface, ping the default gateway to verify connectivity.
+To verify the MAC address on the interface, ping the default gateway to verify connectivity.
 Once verified, use <code>show run</code>.

-## Network Configuration
+# Network Configuration
 ## Trunk Lines
-Trunk lines are used to carry Management VLAN and Data VLAN traffic between ther access switch and router.
+Trunk lines are used to carry Management VLAN and Data VLAN traffic between the access switch and router.
 This allows multiple VLANs to traverse a single physical link.
 All trunk lines use 802.1q encapsulation.

-The network currently uses the VLAN 1 as the native VLAN. <b>This is a temporary solution to demonstrate connectivity.
-The lab will implement more VLANs, so data traffic will be moved across those VLANS.</b>
+The network currently uses VLAN 1 as the native VLAN. <b>This is a temporary solution to demonstrate connectivity.
+The lab will implement more VLANs, so data traffic will be moved across those VLANs.</b>
 <pre><code>interface FastEthernet0/1
  switchport trunk allowed vlan 1,10 switchport mode trunk